Module 2 of 5

 Several factors could explain the discrepancy.
 MMLU tests broad factual knowledge, while your task may require domain-specific understanding, nuanced text interpretation, or adherence to a specific coding scheme.
 The model may also struggle with the particular format of your data (tweets vs. academic text, informal language, abbreviations).
 Additionally, MMLU uses multiple-choice format, which is fundamentally different from open-ended classification.
 This is precisely why task-specific evaluation is essential.

-Coming in Day 3: We move from single-model evaluation to building complete classification pipelines at scale: API access, batching, cost management, and systematic validation using inter-annotator agreement metrics.
+Coming in Module 3: We move from single-model evaluation to building complete classification pipelines at scale: API access, batching, cost management, and systematic validation using inter-annotator agreement metrics.
 We also cover when prompting is not enough and you need to fine-tune.

 Key Takeaway